prebid/prebid.github.io/dev-docs/bidders/rubicon.md

 #### Outstream Video

-Magnite's Rubicon Project adapter supports outstream video in two ways: using your own renderer or using ours.
+As of Prebid.js 4.37 Magnite's Rubicon Project adapter supports outstream video in two ways: using your own renderer or using ours.
 See the [Prebid.org Outstream documentation](/dev-docs/show-outstream-video-ads.html) for more information on using your own renderer.

 #### Outstream Renderer